‘I don’t want children’- A challenge to the core belief that we should have kids. Not wanting kids does not make you a bad or self-obsessed person.

 Don’t Feel The Need To Have Children – The Choice Is Yours (If You Let It Be)

 All throughout our lives we experience immense, but often subtle forms, of pressure.
-We face the pressure of being fashionable, we face the pressure of being liked by others, we face the pressure of getting a good job and education, we face the pressure of living up to our parent’s expectations, we face the pressure of remaining young and beautiful … and unsurprisingly, we face the pressure to fit our lives into the mold that society tells us is “acceptable” and “normal.”
+We face the pressure of being fashionable, we face the pressure of being liked by others, we face the pressure of getting a good job and education, we face the pressure of living up to our parent’s expectations, and we face the pressure of remaining young and beautiful … and unsurprisingly, we face the pressure to fit our lives into the mold that society tells us is “acceptable” and “normal.”

 This, irrevocably, includes having children.